You

 Another option might be to purchase a "Home Theater PC" that supports the Chrome web browser, or repurposing an old laptop/desktop as a dedicated viewing device.

+So is this legal?
 So is watching edited movies moral?
 Ethical?

 We flatter ourselves by believing so.
 Let us tell you our take on it.
 Imagine you're going to a play in a theater, but, feeling a bit under the weather that day, and you know an upcoming scene might make you a bit sick.
 Is it OK to walk out for that scene then come back?
 Or is it OK to "look at the floor" in the theater and not watch when something happens in a movie that you're not comfortable with?
 Is it OK to walk out during the closing credits of a movie and effectively "skip" those last few scrolling credits?
 We think so.
 But again, ony do what feels right to you here :) For some parents, it's OK to watch unedited movies themselves, but then if they want to watch them with their kids, to dial down the intensity a little.
 This also works well for that.
 Power to the people! :)